Statements | April 6, 2017 | Read Time: 3 minutes

 Labeling Food and Ingredients Developed from GM Seed

-Food production starts with a seed, and this is where much of Monsanto’s business is focused.
-We produce a wide variety of seeds, including conventional and biotech (or GM) seeds for all types and sizes of farms around the world.
+Food production starts with a seed, and this is where much of our business is focused.
+We produce a wide variety of seeds, including conventional and biotechnology (or GM) seeds for all types and sizes of farms around the world.

 As an agricultural company, we are proud to serve our farmer customers, who grow high-quality crops that contribute to a safe, healthful and sustainable food supply.
 We believe farmers and consumers should have a broad range of product choices in the marketplace.

-We recognize some are interested in biotechnology’s role in agriculture and our food supply, as well as its safety and benefits.
-We are committed to continuing to share this information.
+We recognize some are interested in the role of biotechnology in agriculture and our food supply, as well as its safety and benefits, and we are committed to continuing to share this information.
 Over the last two decades, seeds improved through biotechnology have become the preferred choice of millions of farmers globally because of their benefits.
 We label all of our seed products because it ensures that farmers are aware of what they buy and plant.